 Conclusion

 The Wohlwill process remains one of the most effective methods for producing ultra-pure gold, achieving up to 99.99% purity.
 By carefully controlling variables such as electrolyte concentration, temperature, and current density, the process can be optimized to produce highly refined gold while minimizing impurities.
-This method is essential for producing high-quality gold for the jewelry industry, electronics, and other applications requiring the highest standards of purity.
+This method is essential for producing high-quality gold for the jewelry industry, electronics, and other applications requiring the highest purity standards.
 Continued research into process optimization and environmental impact reduction will further enhance the sustainability and efficiency of gold refining using the Wohlwill process.